SwiftSeal/HISS/README.md

 1. Install either Anaconda or Miniconda, Miniconda is more lightweight so we recommend this option. <https://docs.conda.io/en/latest/miniconda.html>

     We also recommend installing the alternative dependency resolver mamba, it's the default for Snakemake and is far quicker than base conda <https://anaconda.org/conda-forge/mamba>.
-Please note some users have reported issues with mamba, if you experience these please try reverting to the default conda resolver.
+Please note some users have reported issues with mamba, if you experience these please try reverting to the base conda resolver.
+You can force the workflow to use the base resolver with the --conda-frontend conda option.

 ```bash
 conda install mamba